Complementary Therapies for Staff and Students

 During a treatment, Acupuncture may be used alongside other techniques such as Cupping, Moxibustion (application of heat to certain points) or massage.
 Techniques and suggestions which allow you to improve your own health may also be given through dietary and lifestyle advice, special exercises relevant to your condition or Qigong (translated as Energy Exercise).

-If you would like to know more about how Acupuncture may be able to help you or arrange an appointment then please contact Tyler:
+If you would like to know more about how Acupuncture may be able to help you or arrange an appointment then please contact Darren:

 We are pleased to be able to offer Tuina massage (payment on a sliding scale), an ancient technique based on Chinese medicine - it can help with range of both Musculo-skeletal conditions and Internal conditions such as Anxiety, Chronic Fatigue, IBS, Insomnia etc.